Object Storage vs. Block Storage

 Block storage is primarily used for:

 • Storing data for applications that require service-side processing.
-Applications that require server-side processing (such as Java, PHP, and .Net) require using block storage.
+Applications that require server-side processing (such as Java, PHP, and .NET) require using block storage.

 • RAID volumes.
-RAID arrays are a common use case for block storage as this storage solution stores data on multiple disks organized by stripping or mirroring.
+RAID arrays are a common use case for block storage, as this storage solution stores data on multiple disks organized by stripping or mirroring.
 Therefore, you can employ block storage as RAID volumes.

 • Storing mission-critical applications.
 Block storage is a common choice for applications that deal with mission-critical data.
 Its excellent performance and low latency ensure the app functions continuously as required.